Nytrith/Skip-List-in-C-/README.md

-# Here I store all the data structures that i tried to code
+# Here I store all the data structures that I tried to code